Tim Draper

-Background and education
+Early life and education

 Draper is the third in a familial line of venture capitalists and government officials.
 He is the son of Phyllis (Culbertson) and William Henry Draper III and the younger brother of actress Polly Draper.
 His father is the founder of Draper & Johnson Investment Company and former chairman and president of the Export-Import Bank of the United States.
 His grandfather, William Henry Draper Jr., founded Draper, Gaither and Anderson in 1958 and served as the first ambassador to NATO.

 Draper attended Phillips Academy Andover before matriculating to Stanford University, where he graduated with a BS in electrical engineering in 1980.
 He later earned an MBA from Harvard Business School in 1984.

 While at Stanford, Draper interned at Hewlett-Packard as a marketing engineer.
 Draper made national headlines as a student when he created the campus board game "Stanford - The Game" alongside Heidi Roizen, who was a student at the Stanford Graduate School of Business at the time.